Drawings for Africa

 The Project Concept

-Drawings for Africa (DFA) is a mixed media project, integrating drawing, graphic design, and other art forms.
-The aim is to capture the essence of the animals depicted, while accentuating those features that make them so beautiful and so captivating.
-In so doing, I hope to foster a greater appreciation for African wildlife within the viewer, so that they may feel the full tragedy of poaching, and recognize the magnitude of what we stand to lose if we do not protect these creatures.
-The end goal is to inspire people to act in ways that promote the well-being of African wildlife.
+Drawings for Africa (DFA) is a series of large, mixed media works of African wildlife.
+Artistically, I strive to capture the essence of the animals depicted, while accentuating those features that make them so beautiful and so captivating.
+Socially, I hope to foster a greater appreciation for African wildlife within the viewer, so that they may recognize the magnitude of what we stand to lose if we do not curb the poaching epidemic, minimize habitat loss, and resolve human wildlife conflict.
+I want to inspire people to push through barriers of indifference and passivity to act in ways that promote the well-being of these animals.

 Arousing a Social Vision Quest